iamjroberts/iamjroberts.github.io/README.md

 **Prototyping Lab Technician @ Studio G - Arrowhead Center/NMSU  (_August 2017- May 2018_)**
 - Facilitate real world design practices for client entrepreneur's ideas/products
 - Prototype design and testing of concept ideas through CAD modeling and 3D Printing
-- Implimented a new hire structure protocol fast tarcking the process
+- Implemented a new hire structure protocol fast tarcking the process

 ## Projects
 ### AG-3000 (_2023_)
-Design for portablilty and detection of three difffernt aerosols in port of entry scenerios
+Design for portability and detection of three difffernt aerosols in port of entry scenarios
 ![AG-3000](/assets/

 ### AG-4500S (_2023_)